daijianshusheng/rs_libGetDeviceInfo/README.md

 # Project Introduction

-* get_local_info is a Rust crate that obtains linux device information,Its goal is to solve the difficulty of obtaining Linux system device information.Support Chinese operating systems such as KyLin, UOS, HarmonyOS, etc
+* get_local_info is a Rust crate that obtains linux device information,Its goal is to solve the difficulty of obtaining Linux local information.Support Chinese operating systems such as KyLin, UOS, HarmonyOS, etc

 	Project maintenance: long-term